What are the KAPi Awards?

 Products must be in playable format by November 1 of the current year, in order to be demonstrated at the Dust or Magic institute.

 Yes.
 An entry fee was implemented for the first time for the 2014 prize.

 There are two stages.

 STAGE 2: The 40 nominees are screened to make sure they qualify and are posted online.
 The list of 40 is voted on by the attendees of Kids @ Play in a one vote per person system.
 A demo of each product will be provided.
-The final prize winners are revealed at 8 PM, January 7, the end of the annual Kids @ Play conference, held during the Consumer Electronics Show in Las Vegas, NV.
+The final prize winners are revealed in early January at the end of the annual Kids @ Play conference, held during the Consumer Electronics Show in Las Vegas, NV.

 What does winning a KAPi mean?

 Winners receive international recognition in the following ways: permission to display the prize logo on award-winning titles, promotion of the winning title on the prize website, and presentation of an award during a prize ceremony at the Consumer Electronics Show.

 Finalists will be notified just after the Dust or Magic Institute, in November 15.
 Winners will be selected and announced during the Kids at Play Summit, held the first week of January at CES.
 Winners will be posted at the Kids at Play Summit website.